mortizm1988/PhD_accounting_governance/slides.md

     - Timing of disclosing: (e.g., timing of going concern, new standard adoption).

 4. Real Decisions: These are made primarily for reporting purposes, but they also have real economic consequences (beating earnings forecasts or avoiding debt covenant violations).
+    - Postpone Q4 investments to increase current year's earnings.
+    - Anticipating marketing campaign to boost next year's earnings.
     - Increasing production to reduce the cost of goods sold by reducing per unit fixed costs.
-    - Reducing R&D expenditures to increase earnings.
-    - Postpone Q4 investments to increase current earnings.

 ---
 ![right:60%](img/image.png)